Make-School-Courses/FEW-1.2-JavaScript-Foundations/assessment/README.md

 You need to create an instance of this component for each band in the array, and display these in the App.js.

-Use `Array.map()` to transform the array of bands objects into an array `<Band>` components.
+Use `Array.map()` to transform the array of bands objects into an array of `<Band>` components.
+Dipslay this array in your `App` component.

 ### Challenge 5

 Make a `<Like>` component.
 This component will track a like count.
 It will have two buttons, one button to increase the count, and the other to decrease the count, it should also display the count.

-This component should use state.
+This component will increment by one with each count and do this with state.

 ### Challenge 6

 Add the `<Like>` component to the `<Band>` component.
 Each band should show a number of likes and have buttons to increase or decrease the count.

-## Extra Credit

 ### Challenge 7

 Style your Components.
 Create a stylesheet for each of the components you created and link that to the component.

 Alternatively you can style your components using inline styles and a JS style Object.

+You don't have to spend much time on styling.
+Add enough styles where I can tell that you styled the components.

 ### Challenge 8